FarmDyn/documentation/docs/template/farm_machinery.md

                                                 v_buyMach(machType,t1,nCur1));
 ```

-Those are linked to the existence of stables, i.e. stables cannot be
+The aforementioned set of machinery, depreciated by time and not usage, are linked to the existence of stables, i.e. stables cannot be
 used if machinery is not present:

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/general_herd_module.gms GAMS /machInvStable_\(c/ /;/)